eZmaxinc/eZmax-SDK-csharp/docs/ObjectAuthenticationexternalApi.md

 <a id="authenticationexternaldeleteobjectv1"></a>
 # **AuthenticationexternalDeleteObjectV1**
-> CommonResponse AuthenticationexternalDeleteObjectV1 (int pkiAuthenticationexternalID)
+> AuthenticationexternalDeleteObjectV1Response AuthenticationexternalDeleteObjectV1 (int pkiAuthenticationexternalID)

 Delete an existing Authenticationexternal